• Skip to primary navigation

 • ASP.NET Core provides support for more than 32,000 APIs.

-• The new .NET Standard 2.0 released along with ASP.NET Core is added new compatibility shim that allows any application developed using .NET Core to refer to any full framework library.
+• The new .NET Standard 2.0 released along with ASP.NET Core has added a new compatibility shim that allows any application developed using .NET Core to refer to any full framework library.

 • ASP.NET Core offers better portability of codes to the new .NET Standard 2.0 library without requiring any major changes.